cedhorton/configure-ad/README.md

 - Setup Resources In Azure
 - Ensure Connectivity Between the Client and Domain Controller
-- Install Active Directory
+- Installed Active Directory
-- Step 4
+- Created an Admin and Normal User Account in AD
+- Joined Client to Domain
+- Setup Remote Desktop for non-administrative users on Client
+- Created a bunch of additional users and attempted to log into Client with one of the users

 <h2>Deployment and Configuration Steps</h2>